mbagherian/CTTC/README.md

 Please note that these files represent a small portion of the full dataset and may not reflect all the variations present in the complete dataset.
 For access to the full dataset, please refer to the instructions provided in the manuscript [1].

-## For questions or issues related to the code, please contact Maryam Bagherian at [maryambagherian@isu.deu].

 ## Example Usage

 ```matlab